-- 1. Undergraduate Admissions Process (traditional and transfer students) - Initial admissions decisions are made by the admissions office.
-They suggest that applicants be accepted to the university to participate in programs offered by the TED only if they meet the following criteria: - 3.
-Participation in a rigorous high school curriculum, with posted grades that placed them in the top half of their graduating high school classes or in which they earned a "B" or better average.
+Undergraduate Admissions Process (traditional and transfer students)

+Initial admissions decisions are made by the admissions office.
+They suggest that applicants be accepted to the university to participate in programs offered by the TED only if they meet the following criteria:

+- Participation in a rigorous high school curriculum, with posted grades that placed them in the top half of their graduating high school classes or in which they earned a "B" or better average. - b.
 External (from other colleges) and internal transfers (from other Misericordia majors) must have a 3.0 GPA.
-Prospective transfer students must meet with the TED's chair before enrolling in any TED courses. - 4.
-Demonstration of an interest and commitment to becoming teachers by participating in volunteer, extracurricular, and/or independent activities in which they interacted with groups of children. - a.
-The ability to demonstrate that they can meet a series of essential performance skills typically expected of classroom teachers. - b.
+Prospective transfer students must meet with the TED's chair before enrolling in any TED courses. - c.
+Demonstration of an interest and commitment to becoming teachers by participating in volunteer, extracurricular, and/or independent activities in which they interacted with groups of children. - d.
+The ability to demonstrate that they can meet a series of essential performance skills typically expected of classroom teachers.

 Formal Program Acceptance Process

-- Faculty considers the results of the initial review process, along with other information such as GPA and PRAXIS I scores, before it formally admits students to the Teacher Education Department.
-To apply for formal program acceptance at the end of the sophomore year, students must present: - 2. an application for TED formal acceptance; - 3. satisfactory grades/reports from Freshman and Sophomore fields; - satisfactory completion of ENG 103 English Composition, ENG English Literature Core (American or British Literature), ENG English literature core (any), MTH Mathematics Bank I, MTH Mathematics Bank II (Statistics) as required by major; - evidence of participation in professional associations and organizations, including the education club or the secondary education club, and at least one major-related professional organization, - 6. the information that indicates respect of TED's ethics policy; - 7. at least one TED faculty recommendation; - a cumulative GPA of 3.0 or above after at least 48 credits, (at least 24 credits for transfer students) which include English composition, American literature, and two college-level math courses.
-In all TED courses, students must earn a "C+" or better; and, - 9. scores from PRAXIS I (reading, writing, and math subtests) that meet or exceed the state's cut scores. - c.
-Junior Independent Project d.
-Junior Group Project e.
-Student Teaching Acceptance Process
+Faculty considers the results of the initial review process, along with other information such as GPA and PRAXIS I scores, before it formally admits students to the Teacher Education Department.
+To apply for formal program acceptance at the end of the sophomore year, students must present:

+- a. an application for TED formal acceptance; - b. satisfactory grades/reports from Freshman and Sophomore fields; - c. satisfactory completion of ENG 103 English Composition, ENG English Literature Core (American or British Literature), ENG English literature core (any), MTH Mathematics Bank I, MTH Mathematics Bank II (Statistics) as required by major;

+- d. evidence of participation in professional associations and organizations, including the education club or the secondary education club, and at least one major-related professional organization, - e. the information that indicates respect of TED's ethics policy; - f. at least one TED faculty recommendation; - g. a cumulative GPA of 3.0 or above after at least 48 credits, (at least 24 credits for transfer students) which include English composition, American literature, and two college-level math courses.
+In all TED courses, students must earn a "C+" or better; and, - h. scores from PRAXIS I (reading, writing, and math subtests) that meet or exceed the state's cut scores.